branka1509/XAIFINANCE/README.md

 * functions: script containing all generated functions
 * scripts: full scripts containing the step-by-step process of training various DL models and runnding the X-function proposed within this project

+## Explainable AI Application

+This app is part of an InnoSuisse project with the aim to apply explainable AI to financial use-cases.

+### How to run the app
+1. Clone the GitHub Repository to your local machine.
+2. Create a folder called "environment" in the data folder and extract the environment ZIP there.
+3. Open the ui.R or server.R in you R-Studio.
+4. Click run in the top right corner of the script to execute the app.
 ## Ressources

 - [Interpretable Machine Learning](https://christophm.github.io/interpretable-ml-book/)